 Throughout 2024, the Police Auditor communicated with the Department, the Social Justice and Equity Commission, and the City Council regarding ways the OPD could enhance the transparency, accountability and efficacy of the Department.
-These matters have resulted in the following recommendations.
+This collaboration has resulted in the following recommendations.